 All Scouts and Scouters who are in camp are required to have an up-to-date health history and physical examination form on file with the Health Officer.
 Units should provide photocopies of the original forms for each person.
-Any person who arrives without a current medical form may not stay in camp beyond 24 hours, and will not be permitted to take the swim test or participate in any strenuous activities.
+Any person who arrives without a current medical form may not stay in camp overnight and will not be permitted to take the swim test or participate in any strenuous activities.
 Arrangements must be made to obtain a physical exam within this time frame or the individual must return home until the situation is resolved.
-Adults staying less than 24 hours in camp must submit a copy of the Annual BSA Health and Medical Record with Parts A & B completed to the Health Officer.
-This medical form not only covers required health information but also provides consent for all activities and for photographs and other media.
+Adults staying less than 24 hours in camp must submit a copy of the

-Medical Form Needs:

-Day Camp

-Part A & B

-Family Overnight Camp

-Part A & B

-Cub Resident Camp

-Part A, B & C
+Medical Form Needs: Day Camp Part A & B Family Overnight Camp Part A & B Cub Resident Camp Part A, B & C